bencrowder/md2epub/README.md

 md2epub is a Python script for making ePubs out of Markdown files.

-The ePub-generation code is based off Matt Turner's [GetBook.py](http://staff.washington.edu/mdturner).
+The ePub-generation code is based on Matt Turner's [GetBook.py](http://staff.washington.edu/mdturner).

 ### Dependencies